it-incubator/front-vibecoding/docs/CONCEPTS.md

 # React Knowledge Scope & Patterns Guide

+## How to Use This Document with Code Generation Agents

+This document is a **generic style & architecture guide** for small React + TypeScript applications.

+When used as a prompt in tools (Codex CLI, Claude Code, etc.):

+- Treat this file as a **pattern library and coding style guide**, not as a specification of a concrete "todo list" project.
+- Always:
+  - Choose a **domain, entities, UI and features** based on the current task or user request.
+  - Apply the **same React + TypeScript patterns and architecture style** shown in this guide.
+- Never:
+  - Recreate the original educational app described in examples (todo list, same buttons, same filters, same entity names).
+  - Copy the same domain objects (`Task`, `TodolistItem`, etc.) unless the user explicitly asks for a todo app.
+- All code snippets below are **examples only**.
+When generating a new project, you must:
+  - Use **different names, entities, and UI controls** suitable for the new subject area.
+  - Keep only the **patterns and ideas** (state structure, handlers, immutable updates, etc.).

+---

-## About This Project
+## About This Guide

-This is an IT-INCUBATOR educational project demonstrating fundamental React + TypeScript patterns.
-Use this as a **reference template** for building similar applications with consistent code style and architecture.
+This guide is based on an IT-INCUBATOR educational project and demonstrates fundamental React + TypeScript patterns.
+Use this as a **reference template** for building **any small React application** with consistent code style and architecture.

-**Tech Stack:**
+**Tech Stack (recommended baseline):**
 - React 19.0.0 (Functional Components + Hooks)
 - TypeScript 5.7.2
 - Vite 6.0.6
 - pnpm (package manager)

+You may adjust versions and tooling when needed, but keep the patterns and simplicity level similar.

 ---